The Haunted Mansion: Disneyland

-Guests pass by a candelabra floating down an endless hallway.
+Once guests are loaded in their Doom Buggies, they ascend to the upper floor as the Ghost Host gives a brief (and bilingual) safety spiel.
+Guests then pass by a candelabra floating down an endless hallway.
 Near the hallway's entrance is a moving suit of armor and a chair with an abstract face.
-The Doom Buggies then turn to view a glass conservatory filled with dead flora surrounding a casket whose occupant is heard calling out for help to escape; his bony hands are seen trying to pry the casket lid open.
+The Doom Buggies then turn to view a glass conservatory filled with dead flora where a funeral is set up.
+Inside a casket, the occupant is heard calling out for help to escape; his bony hands are seen trying to pry the casket lid open.
 The Doom Buggies then travel down a hallway of doors where sounds of pounding, calls for help, screams, knocking, and maniacal laughter can be heard from behind the doors.
 Knockers and handles move independently, and some doors appear to be "breathing."
-Guests then pass by a demonic grandfather clock, which chimes 13 as the minute hand spins backwards while a shadow of a claw passes over it.
+Guests then pass by a demonic grandfather clock, which chimes thirteen as the minute hand spins backwards and the shadow of a claw passes over it.

 Guests enter a dark séance room that contains occult objects.
 Madame Leota, a blue-haired medium whose disembodied head appears within a levitating crystal ball, summons the Mansion's spirits.
-Floating musical instruments respond in turn to her spell.
+Floating musical instruments in the surrounding background respond in turn to her spell.

 After leaving the séance circle, guests move onto a mezzanine overlooking a massive ballroom where many ghosts are enjoying a birthday party.
 Ghosts fly into the room from a crashed hearse and the windows.
 Several ghosts sit at the table where one blows out the candles of a birthday cake.
-When a ghost girl blows out the candles, the other ghosts seated at the table disappear, then reappear when she "inhales" again.
+When the ghost girl blows out the candles, the other ghosts seated at the table disappear, then reappear when she "inhales" again.
 Playing on the chandelier over the dining table are several drunken ghosts holding glasses of red wine.
-Six ghost couples waltz to music played by a gentleman's spirit on a pipe organ, several wraiths fly out of its pipes as the haunting refrain echoes throughout the scene.
+A sextet of ghost couples waltz to music played by a gentleman's spirit on a pipe organ, several wraiths fly out of its pipes as the haunting refrain echoes throughout the scene.
 Hanging on the wall are the portraits of two duelists who come to life and fire their revolvers at each other.
+This Ballroom Scene is the most famous and elaborate use of the "Pepper's Ghost" illusion in popular culture.

-Guests enter the attic filled with portraits.
+Guests enter the attic filled with portraits and wedding gifts.
 In each portrait, the same bride is seen with a different groom, who disappears only to reappear a moment later.
 Guests then see the shadow of a pianist playing a sinister version of the "Bridal March".
-The ghost of the bride, Constance Hatchaway, is nearby, who is holding the same candelabra seen earlier as she floats while her heart glows pinkish red and beats in time with the music.
+Nearby is the ghost of the bride, Constance Hatchaway, holding the same candelabra seen earlier as she floats while her heart glows pinkish red and beats in time with the music.
+Sitting next to her is an ominous one-eyed cat.